 Improper Author Contribution or Attribution

-We expect that the corresponding author mentions the names of all other author and contributors in the manuscript and if not so by the time of acceptance the final copy-proof is circulated between all the co-authors.
-So, that those who made a contribution in the study are listed appropriately and also the authorship sequence is re-checked to avoid all sorts of errors.
+We expect that the corresponding author mentions the names of all other authors and contributors in the manuscript and if not so by the time of acceptance the final copy-proof is circulated between all the co-authors.
+So, those who made a contribution in the study are listed appropriately and also the authorship sequence is re-checked to avoid all sorts of errors.